I stood up to Santander’s racial discrimination.

 I asked Santander whether it took any disciplinary action against its staff, whom the courts had disgraced for their failures and unlawful acts.
 It refused to tell me.
 I don’t believe it ever did.
 I believe it took these serious failings of its staff casually.

 On the other hand, it informed me that it and the Directors and Heads may take serious action against me if I say anything untrue or unfair about the affair that causes them a loss of reputation.
 I am not under any obligation to stay silent.
 And, staying silent is in their interests (Santander’s and the individuals’), helping them to keep their true characters, attitudes and wrongdoings hidden while they deceive the public with an image of nobility (like the Sir Jimmy Savilles and the Harvey Weinsteins of our world).

 Not everyone is able to stand up successfully to Santander’s mighty power and strength and bring it to account.
 Some Santander customers and staff, who said Santander wronged them also, have reached out to me for advice and thanked me for sharing this.
 If you’re having issues with Santander, then I feel for you and wish you good luck; I know it can behave extremely unprofessionally and unreasonably, breaching a written contract that it had drafted up and agreed to, even defying official court orders, and inflicting significant difficulties and stress.

 Wrongdoings undermine peace, security, justice and social progress.
 They violate human rights, harming individuals and destroying our society.
-My standing up to Santander’s wrongdoings resulted in a significant positive difference for our nation – it pioneered and established a significant new law, which deters employers from discriminating and gives more protection to victims who have suffered discrimination (not only Racial, but also other forms, e.g., Sex, Age, and Disability).
+My standing up to Santander’s wrongdoings and its remarkable antisocial behaviour resulted in our courts creating a significant new law which further deters unscrupulous employers from discriminating, and which gives more protection to victims who have suffered discrimination (not only Racial, but also other forms, e.g., Sex, Age, and Disability).
 It benefits millions of people in Britain.
 Santander fought very hard to prevent the law’s creation and, thereby, deny Britain its benefits – but, it failed.
 The law came into effect in 2009.

 About This Blog Account